After Transcription Where Does The Mrna Go

 Exporting the Messenger: From Nucleus to Cytoplasm

 Once processed, the mature mRNA molecule must leave the nucleus to reach the ribosomes, which are located in the cytoplasm.
-This is where the real magic happens – protein synthesis.
+This is where the real magic happens – protein synthesis Most people skip this — try not to.
+No workaround needed..

 • Nuclear Pore Complex: The nucleus isn't an impenetrable fortress.
 It has gateways called nuclear pore complexes (NPCs).
 These NPCs act as gatekeepers, regulating the movement of molecules in and out of the nucleus.

 • mRNA Transport Proteins: The mRNA doesn't travel alone.
-It's escorted by mRNA transport proteins that help it navigate through the NPC and ensure its safe passage into the cytoplasm.
+It's escorted by mRNA transport proteins that help it manage through the NPC and ensure its safe passage into the cytoplasm.

 Destination: Ribosome and Protein Synthesis